 - Green apples

-They can put your saliva production into overdrive to help keep those teeth squeaky clean.
+They can boost your saliva production into overdrive to help keep those teeth squeaky clean.

 - Strengthen teeth and bones with calcium

-- Decrease tooth decay and staining by increasing the pH level in your mouth
+- Decrease tooth cavities and staining by increasing the pH level in your mouth

-- Overpower the harmful bacteria with the good probiotic bacteria found in yoghurt
+- Overpower the harmful germs with the good probiotics found in yoghurt

-Again, the more that can help produce saliva and protect your teeth against decay, the better.
-Enter — crunchy foods.
-So, think:
+Again, the more foods that can help produce saliva and protect your teeth against cavities, the better.
+Enter crunchy foods.
+These include:

 - Apples, again

-All of them help assist in your saliva-making ability.
+All of them help stimulate your saliva-making ability.
 And these crunchy items are somewhat abrasive on your teeth, aiding in scrubbing down those surface stains.

-According to a study published in Clinical Oral Investigations, bromelain, an abundant enzyme found in pineapple, aids in removing surface stains and plaque.
-It's also been known to decrease inflammation from sore gums.
+According to ResearchGate, based in Germany, bromelain (an abundant protein found in pineapple) aids in removing surface stains and plaque.
+It's also been known to decrease sensitivity from sores gums.
 Now there's food to pine for.